 Criteria JORC Code Explanation Commentary of any missing or extra samples.
 Following analysis, the sample pulps and residues are retained by the laboratory in a secure storage yard.
-Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
 All results of this drill program were reviewed by the Senior Exploration Geologist and Managing Director.
 Anomalous gold intersections checked against library chip trays to correlate with geology.
 No specific site audits or reviews have been conducted.

-Section 2: REPORTING OF EXPLORATION RESULTS - LEFROY PROJECT-Woolibar Trend as at 9 March 2017 aga inst library chip trays to correlate with geology.
-No specific site audits or reviews have been conducted.
-Section 2: RE Porting of Exploration Results - Lefroy Pr OJECT-Woolibar Trend as at 9 March 2017 Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Section 2: REPORTING OF EXPLORATION RESULTS - LEFROY PROJECT-Woolibar Trend as at 3 April 2017

+EPORTING OF EXPLORATION RESULTS - LEFROY PR Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The Lefroy Project is located approximately 50 km in south east from Kalgoorlie, Western Australia and consists of a contiguous package of wholly owned tenements held under title by LEX or its wholly owned subsidiary's Hogans Resources Pty Ltd. The work described in this report was undertaken on Prospecting leases P26/3889, P26/3890 and Exploration Licence 15/1447 held 100% by Lefroy Exploration Limited.
-1 The tenements are current and in good standing with the Department of Mines and Petroleum (DMP) of Western Australia.
+The Lefroy Project is located approximately 50 km in south east from Kalgoorlie, Western Australia and consists of a contiguous package of wholly owned tenements held under title by LEX or its wholly owned subsidiary's Hogans Resources Pty Ltd. The work described in this report was undertaken on Prospecting leases P26/3889, P26/3890 and Exploration Licences 15/1447 & E26/184 held 100% by Lefroy Exploration Limited.
+The tenements are current and in good standing with the Department of Mines and Petroleum (DMP) of Western Australia.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Within Lake Lefroy and along the interpreted Woolibar Trend the key exploration in the area now known as Zanex was completed Cyprus Gold Australia Corporation in 1997 and this drill program is well documented in a report to the Department of Mines and Petroleum WAMEX report A52840.
 This report clearly documents the air core drill program that resulted in the intersection in hole LFA182 drilled by Cyprus Gold Australia Limited.
+At the LLT 04 target prior drilling was completed by North Limited in 1996 and is documented in WAMEX report a48593.
+These holes are depicted on Figure 3.
 Geology Deposit type, geological setting and style of mineralisation.
 The Lefroy Project is located in the southern part of the Norseman Wiluna Greenstone Belt and straddles the triple junction of three crustal units, the Parker, Boorara and Bulong Domain.
 The Lefroy project tenements are mostly covered by alluvial, colluvial and lacustrine material with very little outcrop.
 The project is underlain by a folded and fault bounded sequence of Archaean rocks, and in the Woolibar trend within Lake Lefroy area being predominantly metasediments, High Mg basalt and basalt.
 The key structural element is the interpreted North West trending Woolibar Fault.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth Table containing drill hole collar, survey, and intersection data for material (gold intersections >0.30gpt Au) drill holes are included in the Table in the body of the announcement.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above Table containing drill hole collar, survey, and intersection data for material (gold intersections >0.04gpt Au) drill holes are included in the Table in the body of the announcement.
 No Information has been excluded.
-There are historical drill holes within the Zanex Prospect and these are depicted on the drill hole plan and section in the announcement.
-These holes were drilled by